 Navios' certificate of incorporation authorizes the issuance of 1,000,000 shares of blank check preferred stock with such designation, rights and preferences as may be determined from time to time by Navios' board of directors.
 Accordingly, Navios' board of directors is empowered, without stockholder approval, to issue preferred stock with dividend, liquidation, conversion, voting or other rights which could adversely affect the voting power or other rights of the holders of common stock.
-As of March 26, 2010 there were, in the aggregate, 10,281 shares of preferred stock outstanding, designated as various series of preferred stock.
+There are no shares of preferred stock outstanding.